 Inspect the Vacuum Hose and Attachments

 A solid blockage in the main hose stops dirt dead in its tracks.
 Detach the hose from both the floor head and the main canister.
+On an upright, check the lower short hose connecting the floor head to the main body—this sharp bend is where 90 percent of clogs happen.
+For canister models, disconnect the rigid wand from the flexible hose.
 Drop a coin down the tube.
 If it does not fall out the other end, you have a clog.
-Push a broom handle gently through the hose to force out trapped debris like pet hair or pine needles.
-Check the connection ports on your attachments for hidden blockages.
-Clear out any compacted dust bunnies blocking the narrow plastic bends.
+Push a blunt broom handle gently through rigid wands to force out compacted pet hair or pine needles.
+For flexible hoses, massage the ribbed plastic to break up the clog without puncturing the material.

 Examine the Brush Roll

 A jammed brush roll prevents the vacuum from agitating carpet fibers.
-Flip the floor head over and inspect the spinning bristle bar.
-Long hair and carpet threads wrap tightly around this cylinder over time.
-This friction stops the roll from turning.
-Take a pair of scissors and cut along the designated groove on the brush roll to sever the tangled hair.
-Pull the debris free by hand.
+Flip the floor head over and inspect the spinning bar.
+Stick vacuums often use a soft fluffy roller for hard floors that pulls out entirely via a side release switch, while uprights use a fixed bristle bar.
+Long hair and carpet threads wrap tightly around these cylinders, creating friction that stops the roll from turning.
+Take a pair of scissors and cut along the designated horizontal groove on the brush roll to sever the tangled hair.
+Pull the debris free by hand, paying special attention to the side bearings where hair tightly coils and melts the plastic end caps.
 The bar must spin freely when you push it.
-If the bristles look completely worn down, you need a replacement roll.

 Check for Motor or Belt Issues

 A snapped drive belt leaves the brush roll completely motionless.
 Turn the vacuum on and look at the floor head.
-Watch the bristles.
-If the motor runs but the bristles stay still, your belt is broken.
-You will often smell burning rubber when a jammed roll burns through the spinning belt.
+If the motor runs but the bristles stay still, your belt is broken or stretched.
+You will often smell burning rubber when a jammed roll burns through a spinning flat belt.
 Remove the bottom plate with a screwdriver to access the belt housing.
-Slide a new rubber belt over the motor shaft and stretch it around the brush roll.
-Spin the roll manually to align the belt before replacing the cover.
+Slide a new rubber belt over the metal motor shaft and stretch it around the brush roll.
+Spin the roll manually three times to align the belt on the center track before replacing the cover.
+Note that many modern stick vacuums use independent motorized floor heads without replaceable belts; if these fail to spin after cleaning, the floor head motor requires replacement.